UBC-MOAD/ccar-modeling-docs/code-notes/QuickStart/ocean.rst

 .. _NEMO Homepage: http://www.nemo-ocean.eu/

-After changing NEMO's output in `iodef.xml` and other options in different namelists.
+After changing NEMO's output in :kbd:`ocean` and other options in different namelists.
 We can run the model

 .. code-block:: bash